INTERVIEW-Soccer-High-flying Atletico inspired by terror victim

 Now 35, married to Simeone's Argentine compatriot Juan Pablo Lauro and mother to an infant son, Irene has recovered from the trauma of the attack to carve out a successful career as a life coach and journalist.

-"Simeone wanted to continue transmitting strength, motivation and dedication to his team," Villa said in an interview with Reuters as Atletico prepare to host Chelsea in the Champions League semi-finals on Tuesday.
+"Simeone wanted to continue transmitting strength, motivation and dedication to his team," Villa said in an interview with Reuters last month.

 "I think my story and my message were able to achieve all that," she added, describing herself as "happy, extrovert and someone who enjoys life to the full".